-Basil is a long lived herb, being grown by humans for at least the last 5,000 years.
-Most indications have basil originating from India but the name comes from Ancient Greek literature and the herb has been used for flavoring food and creating health remedies in the Mediterranean for millennia.
-More than likely, traders brought this herb to Europe from the Middle and Far East and when they did so, it was used for flavoring food and became synonymous with fertility and love.
+Basil is a long-lived herb, being grown by humans for at least the last 5,000 years.
+Most indications have basil originating from India, but the name comes from Ancient Greek literature, and the herb has been used for flavoring food and creating health remedies in the Mediterranean for millennia.
+More than likely, traders brought this herb to Europe from the Middle and the Far East, and when they did so, it was used for flavoring food and became synonymous with fertility and love.

-Some of the earliest uses of Basil include religious ceremonies and mummification by the ancient Egyptians.
-IN addition, the Greek Orthodox Church infused their hold water with basil for a safe passage to the afterlife and for burial rites.
+Some of the earliest uses of basil include religious ceremonies and mummification by the ancient Egyptians.
+Furthermore, the Greek Orthodox Church infused their holy water with basil for a safe passage to the afterlife and burial rites.
 In the Middle Ages, basil was used to ward off serpentine monsters and to bring good luck.
-In central Mexico, it was used for good luck and in Ancient India, it was used as a part of Ayurvedic medicine, for treating skin irritations and keeping insects away and it was even offered to Krisna and Vishnu, Hindu gods.
-Basil has often been used for freshening the breath and many oral care products still have it as an ingredient.
+In Central Mexico, it was used for good luck, and in ancient India, it was used as a part of Ayurvedic medicine for treating skin irritations and keeping insects away; it was even offered to Krishna and Vishnu, the Hindu gods.
+Basil has often been used for freshening the breath, and many oral care products still have it as an ingredient.

 Helps With Nausea/Vomiting